Related Meeting Agendas and Minutes

 August 4 City Council Meeting

-The City Council will hold the first reading of the ordinance to discuss approval of the text amendment on August 4.
-The final reading is anticipated to be held on August 18, pending discussions during the August 4 meeting.
+The City Council held the first reading of the ordinance to discuss approval of the text amendment on August 4.

 July 15 Planning and Zoning Commission Meeting